First day on Nanoc 4

 For this post, its like:

---- title: "First day on Nanoc 4" time: 15.12.2016 datetime: 2016-12-15T01:48:26+0200 --- html code here
+--- title: "First day on Nanoc 4" datestamp: 15.12.2016 [ edit 20250415: renamed from 'time:' to 'datestamp:' ] datetime: 2016-12-15T01:48:26+0200 --- html code here

 Now, note the quotes around the title -string.
 For time, I just type whatever I want.
 For datetime, I use vim's strftime

-:put =strftime('%FT%T%z')- That outputs an ISO-timestring, from the function strftime (linux).
+:put =strftime('%FT%T%z') - That outputs an ISO-timestring, from the function strftime (linux).

 <article> <time datetime="<%= @item[:datetime] %>"><%= @item[:time] %></time> <h1><%= @item[:title] %></h1> <%= yield %> </article>